-Begin to Learn a Little German for Your Upcoming Trip!
+Begin to Learn Some German Phrases for Your Upcoming Trip!

 If you’re heading to Germany, Austria, or parts of Switzerland (or any new country, for that matter) it’s best to learn a few phrases in the language spoken.
 Learning to speak a few words can help you be polite and respectful in a new place, while also allowing you to get the most out of your experience.
 Learning German is no different.

 Travelling to Germany for the first time can be exciting.
 Admittedly, it can also be a little daunting!
 So, we’ve put together a guide on 11 things you should know before travelling to Germany.
 Hopefully, it’s helpful and you get to discover more beautiful places in Germany on your trip!
 We write quite a bit about Germany (given half of P&P is German) so check out our other German posts for travel inspiration:

 - Looking for a Giant Castle?
 Coburg has one – and so does Aschaffenburg!

 - Like wine and old towns?
 Würzburg, Wiesbaden, or Mainz should be on your list.

 That said, if you are in smaller cities and/or speak to older people they might not know enough English to have a full on conversation.
 However, often they’ll understand more than they are able to speak!
 So whether you’re looking to chat up a storm or just want to be polite to those you meet, here are a few German words and phrases that you will need/will use if you’re travelling to Germany!